 Plano ISD Course No. Subject Grade Credits

 30100B Health I 9 - 12 .5

+30107B Health I (eSchool) (see pg.
+20 for information) 9 - 12 .5

-554201 Principles of Health Science 10 - 12 1
+554431 Health Science Theory 10 - 11 1

 30100B Health I

 In Health I, students develop skills that will help them become health-literate adults.
 Students gain a deeper understanding of the knowledge and behaviors they use to safeguard their health, particularly pertaining to health risks.
 Students are taught how to access accurate information they can use to promote health for themselves and others in areas such as fitness, nutrition, mental/emotional health, substance abuse, and interpersonal relationships including human sexuality.
 Students use problemsolving, research, goal-setting, and communication skills to protect their own health and that of the community.
 Successful completion of this course will satisfy the Health requirement for graduation.